 Let’s face it, the firearms we’re practicing and training with can cause injuries that could quickly become life threatening.
 After a penetrating injury, time is not on our side.

-I’ll bet you’ve heard a safety brief like this in a training class: “If there’s an accident during this class, there will be a cease fire.
+I’ll bet you’ve heard a safety brief like this from a firearms instructor: “If there’s an accident during this class, there will be a cease fire.
 We’ll call 911 and send someone to the end of the drive so EMS knows where to go.”

 Statistics show that’s not the best way to treat an injury on the range.